 The key difference between solar and lunar eclipse in tabular form is given below.
-Eclipse is the result of masking of a celestial body by another along an observer’s line of sight.
-Lunar eclipse and solar eclipse are events when the sun, moon and earth are in tandem.
+When a celestial body is masked by another along an observer’s line of sight, an eclipse occurs.
+Lunar eclipse and solar eclipse are events when the sun, moon, and earth are in tandem.

-- Solar eclipse: A solar eclipse occurs when the moon is in between the earth and the sun.
+- Solar eclipse: For a solar eclipse to occur the moon should be between the earth and the sun.

-- Lunar eclipse: A lunar eclipse occurs when the earth is between the sun and the moon.
+- Lunar eclipse: For a lunar eclipse to occur the earth should be between the sun and the moon.

 Solar Eclipse vs Lunar Eclipse